20% off your first purchase with code: SHOP24

 Instead of trying to handle it all yourself, recruit a volunteer to be your room parent.
 Whoever plays this important role traditionally serves as the contact person for special events.
 This includes emailing or calling the other parents to coordinate the food and drinks and line up extra hands to come in and help on party day.

-Parents With Special Skills
+Other Ideas for Parent Volunteers With Special Skills

 Sometimes class parents have specific skills or talents that can be helpful in the classroom.